0110G/ElectionController/README.md

 ## Introduction ##
 This API allows a user to
-1. Create and host a new election, set the time of election and customize winning criteria.
+1. Create and host a new election
-2. Add required participants to those elections.
+2. Add/Delete required participants to elections.
 3. Add multiple posts for an election (for eg. in a colony election, we might have posts for Head, Treasurer... etc)